bytecodealliance/sig-embedded/Target_Platforms/Embedded-SIG-Target-Platforms.md

 6. Define the WebAssembly Runtimes that should be considered on the chosen platforms

 ## 1. Hardware Instruction Set Requirements (ISA)
+The set of ISAs the SIG should address are broken down into two groups, a "Development Platform" - the platform a developer uses to create software, and a "Deployed Platform" the platform upon which the final software product will run.

+### Deployed Platforms (ISA)

-The following hardware instructions sets should be supported:
+The following hardware instructions sets should be supported by any proposal:

 1. Xtensa
 2. RISC-V 32-bit + 64-bit
 3. ARM 32-bit + 64-bit

+### Development Platforms (ISA)

+The following hardware instruction sets should be supported for development environments:

-4. X86-64 bit
+1. X86-64 bit

 ## 2. MMU / MPU Support

-MMU / MPU support is optional.
-It should be possible to run on devices which do not have an MMU / MPU is not present.

-**NB:** This may mean that some features like shared memory, or the forth coming `mmap` support from core-wasm may not be possible to support without a large performance penalty.
+It is becoming increasingly difficult to find development boards for purchase which do not have, at least an MPU.
+However there are a number of platforms currently deployed in production today which the Special Interest Group feels it should address which do not have either an MMU or an MPU.
+It is noted that addressable size of the deployed devices is likely to reduce over time as the impact of Moore's Law is felt in the embedded space.

+### The Compromise, Balancing Available Devices and Moore's Law

+As a compromise, the E-SIG will ask that software proposals will be able to, where possible, work on devices without either an MMU or MPU.
+It is accepted  that this will mean that some features will be unavailable (not possible to implement on devices without MMU or MPUs) or if available run with degraded performance.

 ## 3. Minimum RAM and Storage Requirements